jackiehjm/stx-docs/doc/source/introduction/terms.rst

   and storage function.

 Bare Metal
-  A node running without hypervisors (e.g. application workloads run directly on the operating system which runs directly on the hardware).
+  A node running without hypervisors (for example, application workloads run directly on the operating system which runs directly on the hardware).

 Compute or Worker
   A node within a StarlingX edge cloud that is dedicated to running application workloads.
-There can be 0 to ninety-nine compute nodes in a StarlingX edge cloud.
+There can be 0 to 99 compute nodes in a StarlingX edge cloud.

   - Runs virtual switch for realizing virtual networks.